jrg94/lisp-interpreter/README.md

 This indicates where you can begin typing.
 Feel free to input your text here.

-When you're finished writing your s-expression, enter a line of a single dollar sign ($).
+When you're finished writing your s-expression, enter a dollar sign ($) on a single line.
 This will cause the REPL to "evaluate" the s-expression you've entered.
 If successful, you'll see your s-expression printed in dot notation.

-When you're done, enter a line of pair of dollar signs ($$).
+When you're done, enter a pair of dollar signs ($$) on a single line.
 This terminates the program.
 If successful, you should see `Goodbye!`.

 Alternatively, you can safely automate the interpreter by piping